Glossy epoxy flooring in a modern, well-lit room with minimalistic décor.

 What is Epoxy Flooring?

-Epoxy flooring is a type of flooring system that is made from a combination of resin and hardeners.
-When these two components are mixed, they form a rigid plastic material that is 20 times stringer and more durable than regular paint.
+Epoxy flooring is a type of coating system that is made from a combination of resin and hardeners.
+When these two components are mixed, they form a rigid plastic material that is 20 times stronger and more durable than regular paint.
 This makes epoxy flooring an excellent choice for high-traffic areas and spaces that require a durable and easy-to-clean surface.

 Definition of Epoxy Flooring

-Epoxy resin flooring high-performance flooring solution created by applying multiple layers of epoxy resin to a substrate.
+Epoxy resin flooring is a high-performance flooring solution created by applying multiple layers of epoxy floor coating to a substrate.
 The epoxy can be applied so there are no ugly joins on the floor that collect dirt and grime.

 This makes epoxy floors the ideal solution for high demand applications.